velvia/presentations/cassandra-spark-olap-2014/spark-cassandra-olap.md

 > When in doubt, use brute force<br>
 > - Ken Thompson

-Note: Both traditional RDBMS and OLAP are very complex approaches and expensive to scale.
+Note: Both traditional RDBMS and OLAP are very expensive to scale, take longer and longer to produce something complex.
 What if we took a different approach?

 ---